Logo

 r/WebDev Community Rules

-Break any of these and your post gets removed (or worse, you get banned).
-Read them carefully before posting.
-MediaFast shows you rule summaries for every subreddit so you never have to guess.
+Break any of these and your post gets removed, or worse, you get banned.
+Read them carefully before posting anything.

 1